 I hope this step doesn’t sound too complicated because it’s actually such an easy way to create a box inlay that once you understand it, you’ll be able to use it for so many other useful sewing tricks, including bag making.

 Once you’ve sewn across your lines, snip off the excess fabric corners and coax the inlay it into your box.

 Next, fold over the ends at the top to create a lip.
 This is important if you want to leave a boarder of fabric at the top of your box like I did.
 This way even if your box is full to the brim with items, you will still see some of the lovely fabric you used.

-I then sprayed some glue around the inside of the edges to keep my fabric in place and to give it a nice neat edge.
+I then sprayed some glue around the inside of the edges of loose fabric and smoothed it down against the box to keep it in place and to give it a nice neat edge.

 I blobbed hot glue sporadically along each line and pressed the rope down tight making sure that none of the box was visible between the rows and kept going until I was about an inch away from the top.
 I finished my last row on the same side I started so that any tatty ends would all be hidden.